Playing With Unknown Powers

-The eyes turned and faded into the black sea of shadows, that swirled within the tree tunnel.
-Joan was affronted by the sound of feet on ground.
-She turned, watching as a wave of people emerged from the dark, shielding themselves from the light they ran past her.
-Joan’s head darted side to side as she parted the odd mix of dark and fair skinned people.
+The eyes turned and faded into the black sea of shadows that swirled within the tree tunnel.
+Joan was affronted by the sound of feet on the ground.
+She turned, watching as a wave of people emerged from the dark, shielding themselves from the light as they ran past her.
+Joan’s head darted side to side as she parted the odd mix of dark and fair-skinned people.
 One blinded by her light ran straight into her.
-Grabbing his neck with her sword arm she looked down at the eager individual as he rubbed his eyes.
+Grabbing his neck with her sword arm, she looked down at the eager individual as he rubbed his eyes.

-The man broke free from her grasp and followed the others through tree tunnel.
+The man broke free from her grasp and followed the others through a tree tunnel.
 Fog rolled across the forest floor, and a man glided in with his gold and white walking stick held in both hands.
-Resting it down between his feet he stopped moving forward.
-His skin a strange pattern of the palest of whites, and darkest of black.
+Resting it down between his feet, he stopped moving forward.
+His skin had a strange pattern of the palest of whites and darkest of black.
 Joan raised her shield and readied her sword.

 “Diseased?
-My you are a simple one, never heard of vitiligo?
-Nothing more than skin my dare.
-Although I did get told when I was but a wee bub that is was a blessing from Decei.
+My, you are a simple one; never heard of vitiligo?
+Nothing more than skin, my dare.
+Although I did get told when I was a wee bub that it was a blessing from Decei.
 The god of lies gave me two faces to use.”